EmporioZ/UM_CISC7404_Reinforcement_gym_game/README.md

 # UM_CISC7404_Reinforcement_gym_game

-This repository contains the code and resources for the CISC7404 course project, focusing on reinforcement learning using OpenAI Gym environments.
+This repository contains the code and resources for the CISC7404 course project, focusing on reinforcement learning using Gymnax-style environments.

 ## Project Description